 Before playing local pubs like the Rocket in Crawley and the Cambridge in Horley, the band played dances at their Methodist church, where they were members of the youth club.

-The band's second album, 1980's Seventeen Seconds, and its follow-up, Pornography, established the band's Gothic Rock sound, influenced by the members nihilistic attitudes at the time.
-Touring the album, the band adopted their signature style of wild hair and smeared lipstick.
+The band's second album, Seventeen Seconds (1980), and their fourth, Pornography (1982), established the band's gothic rock sound, influenced by the members nihilistic attitudes at the time.
+Touring the Pornography album, the band adopted their signature style of wild hair and smeared lipstick.

 They chose their band name using a technique one of their heroes, David Bowie, sometimes used to compose lyrics: cutting up phrases and selecting one randomly.
 The one they pulled out of a hat was "Easy Cure," part of a lyric to a song they were working on.
 Robert Smith later convinced them to change it to "The Cure," as it sounded more punk.